View Alfred Greening's Obituary on SJ-R.com and share memories

 |

-Williamsville, IL—Alfred H. 'Tut' Greening, 97, of Williamsville passed away Wednesday, December 5, 2018 at Lewis Memorial Christian Village in Springfield.
+Williamsville, IL—Alfred H. "Tut" Greening, 97, of Williamsville passed away Wednesday, December 5, 2018 Lewis Memorial Christian Village.

 Tut was born October 5, 1921 in Cornland, the son of Alfred H. and Reva Donnan Greening.
 He spent his early years in a house his father built on a hill in Buffalo Hart.
 His father's love of politics and position as State's Attorney led to moving the family to Springfield where Tut attended the Lawrence School and Springfield High School.